 IHS FMEA-Pro® Mode and Effects Analysis (FMEA).
 Failure Mode and Effects Criticality Analysis (FMECA).
 APQP; including FMEAs, Control Plan, Design Verification Planning and Reporting (DVP &R), Gage Plan, Process Mapping, and Process Flow Chart.
 Root Cause Analysis.
 FMEA-Pro is available as a single-user license.
 Request more information on how to purchase FMEA-Pro or request a demo.
 If you need a solution that links design FMEAs, process FMEAs, FTA and other quality specifications... (read more)Browse Failure Mode and Effects Analysis (FMEA) Software Datasheets for IHS EHS & Sustainability

-...and frequency (or probability) of occurrence.
+...severity and frequency (or probability) of occurrence.
 Probabilities and severities enable a third factor to be computed, called criticality.
 Criticality provides a means of ranking the failure modes.
-In this form, FMEA is upgraded to failure mode, effects, and criticality analysis (FMECA).4,5 FMECA is used...
+In this form, FMEA is upgraded to failure mode, effects, and criticality analysis (FMECA).4,5 FMECA...

-...used in the risk analysis process are the failure mode and effects analysis (FMEA)/ FME and criticality analysis (FMECA), which is a bottom-up approach starting at the component level, and the fault tree analysis (FTA), a top-down method.
-Campbell said that FMEA might typically involve 90-minute...
+...tools used in the risk analysis process are the failure mode and effects analysis (FMEA)/ FME and criticality analysis (FMECA), which is a bottom-up approach starting at the component level, and the fault tree analysis (FTA), a top-down method.
+Campbell said that FMEA might typically involve...

 ...and criticality analysis (FMECA).
 These methods identify each component of the medical device, their potential modes of failure, the predicted risks posed by each failure mode, and the means to reduce the risks to acceptable levels.
 The potential failure modes for the coating that could result...